-Slide the shaft (27) and assembled bearings (19 and 23) into the pedestal until the inboard bearing seats against the pedestal bore.
-Be careful not to damage the oil seal lip.
+Slide the shaft and assembled bearings into the pedestal until the inboard bearing retaining ring seats against the pedestal bore.

 When installing the shaft and bearings into the bearing bore, push against the outer race.
 Never hit the balls or ball cage.